untied/news_angular5/README.md

 # NewsAngular5

-A sample news management system made with Angular 5
+A sample news management system made with Angular 5.
+Use `admin` as login and password to sign in.

 ## Development server